sblisesivdin/biscuit/index.md

 As we can see, ratings are almost normally distributed.
 Additionally, higher spread in ratings also comes from the recent decades.

+### 2.2.
+Genre analysis

+As our work will highly depend on the genres, let's take a look which are the most common and/or most rated.

+{% include genre_ana/no_movie_genres.html %}

+It turns out the most of the movies have 1-5 genres, but there might be as many as 17.

+{% include genre_ana/no_movie_genres_bar.html %}

+{% include genre_ana/rating_by_genre.html %}

+As can be seen from the chart, there are no clear patterns regarding the rating and the genre, which is as expected.